-Last week, TandEM students commitees from Università Sapienza di Roma, Università L’Orientale di Napoli and Università di Pisa, have gathered at IOM premises in Rome to attend the first follow-up meeting after a long summer break: an occasion to share their achievements, talk about the obstacle encountered in their universities, discuss the agenda for the months ahead and learn from different experiences!
+Last week, TandEM students commitees from Università Sapienza di Roma, Università L’Orientale di Napoli and Università di Pisa, have gathered at IOM premises in Rome to attend the first follow-up meeting after a long summer break: an occasion to share their achievements, talk about the obstacles encountered within their universities, discuss the agenda for the months ahead and learn from different experiences!

-The second day instead, was all dedicated to communication and visibility, with the support of the video-making agency Vudio, who will work with the Students’ Committees until next March.
-The idea, is to create a smartphone documentary to follow their progresses, where students will be both directors and protagonists!
+The second day instead, was all about communication and visibility: TandEM counted on the support of the video-making agency Vudio, who will work with the Students’ Committees until next March.
+The idea, is to create a smartphone documentary to follow committees progresses, where students will be both directors and protagonists!
 Video recording techniques and narrative line of the documentary were presented by Fabrizio Ulisse and Lisa Miraldi, the video makers who will guide the committees throughout the project.

 Here a sneak preview of our mentors while learning how to use their smartphones: